Disease of the Parathyroid Glands.

 people will have one tumor while others will have more than one.
 This is

-why surgeons who do LOTS of parathyroid surgery will not just take one
+behind.
+Surgeons who do lots of parathyroid surgery will not just take one

 parathyroid tumor out and quit the operation, instead they will spend the